 Both massage contraindications and massage endangerments should be your first step in the massage learning process.
-It's important to have a rough guideline as to the safety of massage while considering the health conditions the person you're massaging may have.
-Remember as you learn massage online you're without the benefit of an instructor shadowing your activities so always err on the side of caution.
+It's important to have a rough guideline as to the safety of massage while considering any health conditions the person you're massaging may have.
+Remember as you learn massage online you're absent the benefit of an instructor shadowing your activities, so always err on the side of caution.
 If you absolutely don't know if it's safe to do massage then don't do it.
 Safety is first and foremost.

 Any pain or condition that you are unsure of is a massage contraindication.
 Get a diagnosis before massaging.

 Ideally, the use of anything covered in this website is generally for healthy people.
-Also, if you should happen to be massaging a friend who's state of health you might be unsure of, be sure to ask if they're being treated by a health care provider.
+Also, if you should happen to be massaging a friend who's state of health may not be totally known, be sure to ask if they're being treated by a health care provider.
 By asking this it may spur them to recall a condition they may have forgotten to tell you.

 Trust your instincts.
 You are touching somebody's body so take great care.
 If something doesn't feel or seem right to you, then it probably isn't.